The Secret to Having a Retirement You’ll Enjoy

 - Determine the amount of income needed in retirement — The first step, when determining how much income is needed for retirement, is to analyze current income and expenses.
 According to financial experts, a retiree should plan on needing about 80% of their pre-retirement salary during retirement.3 Remember to include the impact of possible inflation in the amount of income needed, as the things we buy increase in cost every year.
 A person who has not saved much for retirement will need some combination of working longer to accumulate more for retirement and living on a lower retirement income than would be ideal in order have enough money to last through retirement, let alone enjoy it.

-- Get professional help to best use your tax-advantaged accounts like 401(k) and IRAs — The tax rules regarding retirement savings accounts are complex.
+- Get professional help to best use your tax-advantaged accounts like 401(k) and IRAs — The tax rules regarding retirement savings accounts are complex, which is why many people look for assistance from retirement planning services and companies that deal with tax.
 Accounts range from taxable and tax-deferred to tax-exempt, and each have a different set of rules.
 The tax rules regarding retirement savings accounts are complex and the tax penalties can be severe if mistakes are made.
 There are penalties for using retirement money at too young an age, and also for keeping money too long in a retirement savings accounts or within an annuity.
 It is best to get professional help to determine how best to withdraw money in these tax-advantaged savings accounts during retirement.